-- Optimize the site experience by surfacing the most relevant information on PDP as social proof to influence behavior and
+Optimize the site experience by surfacing the most relevant information on PDP as social proof to influence behavior and conversion in real-time.

 For a site visitor viewing a PDP, the department store automated the display of a badge indicating the number of other shoppers viewing or purchasing the same item at that moment.
 The marketing team customized this experience by specifying the maximum number of products, the minimum number of viewers, and/or the minimum purchases required to trigger the display of the badge, as appropriate for each PDP.

 Additionally, the team tailored the social proof to the visitors’ zip codes—their local communities.
 Using weather intelligence or knowledge of events in particular areas, the team tapped into communal feelings of excitement and anticipation to display what’s trending in that area.
 For instance, if an unexpected cold wave and snowfall swept over Lake Tahoe, CA, it informed the residents that ski gear is selling out fast.
 Or when a particularly exciting 49ers football game was coming up, those in the San Francisco Bay Area were shown information about their favorite team jersey’s availability.